-Prices listed are the average range for a room for two to four people for mid-May 2016.
+This post is a list of 25 of the best cheap hotels in New York City, including mid-level and efficiency accommodations.
+Prices listed are the average range for a room for two to four people for early September 2018.
 Of course, when you travel, the number of people in your group, and what size room you choose will affect the price

 Check out TripAdvisor’s Top 30 Affordable hotels, which has hundreds of reviews and is a go-to source for finding information before you book.
 Also, take a look at our post on 15 Ways to Find Cheap Accommodation in New York City for some tips on finding great deals.

 The area is centered around Washington Square Park and goes as far east as Broadway and west as 7th Avenue, from Houston Street to 14th Street.
 This is quintessential New York City, bubbling with life 24 hours a day, partially due to 20,000 undergraduate students of New York University whose buildings dominate the area.